Kusama Market Cap Hits $919.66 Million (KSM)

 Kusama Token Trading

-Kusama can be purchased on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as Kusama directly using U.S. dollars.
-Investors seeking to trade Kusama should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Kusama using one of the exchanges listed above.
+Kusama can be bought or sold on these cryptocurrency exchanges: .
+It is usually not possible to purchase alternative cryptocurrencies such as Kusama directly using US dollars.
+Investors seeking to trade Kusama should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kusama using one of the aforementioned exchanges.

 Receive News & Updates for Kusama Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kusama and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.